-A. CRU HOTLINE PROCEDURES
+A. CHILD ABUSE/NEGLECT HOTLINE UNIT PROCEDURES

 - 1. There must be a place for hotline calls to come in. - a.
 Preference is to maintain hotline at the Knipp Building in Jefferson City.
-To that end, a generator is to be installed summer 2008 and landlord has addressed roof issues. - b.
-If Knipp Building is not available, hotline phones can be transferred to other state phones.
-Agreement is in place to use space at the Department of Health and Senior Services Disaster Situation Room, if necessary.

-- I. Requires telephone and, optimally, computers and access to the FACES system - II.
+To that end, a generator has been installed.

+- b.
+If Knipp Building is not available, hotline phones can be transferred to other state phones. - I. Requires telephone and, optimally, computers and access to Missouri's electronic data system FACES. - II.
 Phones can possibly be transferred to cell phones if landlines are unavailable - III.
-Hotline staff could make use of laptops, if available

-2. Staffing procedures are in place
+Hotline staff could make use of laptops, if available - 2.
+Staffing procedures are in place - a.

-- a.
 If there are coverage issues, supervisors can take calls - b.
-Unit manager and supervisors can adjust work schedules, as necessary, to assure coverage - c.
-Staff who report to work during a weather event, e.g., ice/snow storm should be prepared to shelter at hotline if conditions make leaving dangerous

-3. Current call-out procedures are in place
+Unit managers and supervisors can adjust work schedules, as necessary, to ensure coverage - c.
+Staff who report to work during a weather event, e.g., ice/snow storm, should be prepared to shelter at hotline if conditions make leaving dangerous - 3.
+Current call-out procedures are in place - a.

-- a.
 In emergency situations, staff in circuits are accustomed to call-out procedures for situations where there is no power - b.
-Field support managers are accustomed to assuring staff from one circuit can respond to another circuit in need. - c.
-On-call information is backed up on MOBIUS.
-The hotline unit knows the on-call procedure when a county goes down.
-CA/N HU has a back-up paper copy with some names and numbers. - 4.
+Field support managers are accustomed to ensuring staff from one circuit can respond to another circuit in need. - c.
+The Child Abuse/Neglect Hotline Unit (CANHU) knows the on-call procedure when a county goes down.
+The CANHU has a back-up paper copy with some names and numbers. - 4.
 Triaging/prioritizing will be necessary in large-scale disasters - a.
-Lower priority given to: - I. Letter referrals M, N, P - II.
+Lower priority given to: - I. Referrals that do not contain allegations of abuse or neglect (i.e., non-caretaker, preventive services) - II.
 Educational neglect - III.
 Calls with no immediate threat (72-hr. response) - b.
 Screening may need to be done on a local level or regional level with support from Central Office - c.
 Callers should be notified of the impact of the disaster on their call with a recording (or message relayed from hotline worker).
 For example, callers might hear "Due to conditions in the southwest area of the state, calls will be responded to according to the severity of the issue.
-Your call is important and someone will respond in the next days."

-5. Responding under a curfew
+Your call is important and someone will respond in the next days." - 5.
+Responding under a curfew - a.

-a.
 If a curfew is imposed, local staff will work with local law enforcement regarding the response to hotline calls.

-Hotline workers should be notified, through Central Office, if staff is asked to observe a curfew, so they can relay that information to callers and direct them to call law enforcement a.
+Hotline workers should be notified through Central Office, if staff are asked to observe a curfew, so they can relay that information to callers and direct them to call law enforcement.

+- 6. Responding to incidents in shelters

+- a.
 Calls involving incidents in shelters will be responded to by local investigative staff.
-If CD staff are residing in the shelter, they need assure safety of children, if their own needs will allow.
-If CD staff are staffing the shelter, they are "on the clock" and need to mitigate the situation immediately, if it is safe for them to do so.
+If CD staff are residing in the shelter, they need ensure safety of children if their own needs will allow.
+If CD staff are staffing the shelter, they need to mitigate the situation immediately if it is safe for them to do so.

+- 7. Obtaining hotline history